Dressed particle

-In theoretical physics, the term dressed particle refers to a bare particle together with some excitations of other quantum fields that are physically inseparable from the bare particle.
+In theoretical physics, a dressed particle or clothed particle is a bare particle together with some excitations of other quantum fields that are inseparable from the bare particle.
 For example, a dressed electron includes the cloud of virtual electron–positron pairs and photons surrounding the original electron.

-A further noteworthy example is represented by polaritons in solid-state physics, dressed quasiparticles of dipolar excitations in a medium with photons.
+Another example are polaritons in solid-state physics, dressed quasiparticles of dipolar excitations in a medium with photons.

 In radiobiology, a dressed particle is a bare particle together with its Debye sphere that neutralizes its electric charge.

-Dressed particles are also often called clothed particles.